Anyone dabbling with anti-aging skincare products is bound to hear about two active ingredients again and again:

 - The Inkey List Retinol has only 0.05 percent retinol (from the one percent "RetiStar complex") as well as 0.05 percent hydroxypinacolone retinoate (more on that ingredient below).
 This would be on par with or perhaps even weaker than the retinol esters—so I'd skip it unless you have very sensitive skin.

 Retinaldehyde, also known as retinal, is directly converted into retinoic acid by our skin.
-So it works faster than retinol, and may even be more effective (it just doesn't have as much research behind it).
-Like we saw with retinol, retinaldehyde can also produce skin changes that are comparable to retinoic acid.
+It converts to retinoic acid 11 times faster than retinol, and is said to be approximately 20 times more potent than retinol.
+(We just don't have as much research behind it yet.)
+As such, retinaldehyde can produce skin changes that are comparable to retinoic acid.

 For example, retinaldehyde was proven to be just as effective as retinoic acid for treating sun damage, with fewer side effects.
 Other studies have shown that it improves skin thickness and elasticity, repairs UVA damage and (in conjunction with hyaluronic acid) reduces wrinkles, nasolabial folds and crow's feet.
 Retinaldehyde is also particularly effective for acne, since it is antibacterial and helps regulate cell turnover.